Oppodelldog/plain-ci/.notify/README.md

 Simple ci is so simple, it has no built in plugins.
 But it provides support for custom actions via its notification api.

-Whenever a build reached a noteworthy step, simple-ci will call external programs or scripts that gives you all freedom you need.
+Whenever a build reached a noteworthy step, plain-ci will call external programs or scripts that gives you all freedom you need.

 ## pre build